Airbus-A330-bruh/GAME_STASH_VERSION_2.0/README.txt

 https://funner.global.ssl.fastly.net/games/alotofgames/ is very good, as it offers a wide range of games.
 All of them work, but the link does not work on school wifi.
 Use another wifi

-https://www.myandroid.org/run/start.phphttps://www.myandroid.org/run/start.php  - Android emulator, might instal 10^1e viruses on your computer but its worth it anyway
+https://www.myandroid.org/run/start.phphttps://www.myandroid.org/run/start.php  - Android emulator, might install 10^1e viruses on your computer, but it's worth it anyway

 https://puginarug.com/ - not the best game, I assure you it's bunz NO ITS THE BEST GAME DONT LISTEN TO THIS GUY

-https://github.com/wea-f/ByePassHub op 2000+ PRoxies with games and movie watchers and other cool and good stuff
+https://github.com/wea-f/ByePassHub op 2000+ PRoxies with game, movie watchers, and other cool and good stuff

 https://github.com/wea-f/ByePassHub/blob/main/Other%20Ways%20to%20get%20Proxies%20.md  2000+ Proxies op games and other stuff, and even hacks that actually don't work